bburns/PyVoyager/README.md

 There are 87 PDS volumes for all the Voyager images, each ~1-3GB, as described here http://pds-rings.seti.org/voyager/iss/calib_images.html.

+Each image comes in 4 formats - RAW, CLEANED, CALIB, and GEOMED.
+RAW images are just that, and are 800x800 pixels, and include the reseau marks (the grid of dots) used for calibration.
+CLEANED images have had the reseau marks removed, but leave noticeable artifacts that look like volcanoes on the limbs of planets.
+CALIB images have had dark images subtracted from the CLEANED images, and GEOMED are the CALIB images geometrically corrected and projected to 1000x1000 pixels.
+Ideally the RAW images would be used with a better reseau removal algorithm, but for now the CALIB images are used.

+After downloading the tar files, unzipping them, and extracting the PNGs, the CALIB images are centered based on a Hough circle detection algorithm.
+This works for most cases, but there is still noticeable jitter and frames where it doesn't work very well, so this has room for improvement.

 The volumes come with index files for all the images they contain, which have been compiled into one smaller file using `vg init files`.
 The resulting file (db/files.csv) looks like this:

     volume,fileid,phase,craft,target,time,instrument,filter,note